 Which also translates to: 15,000 points where something can go wrong.

 In a word: testing.
-The more complex an email, the more potential breaking points it has.
+The more complex an email, the more potential breaking points it has, and the more QA you need to do before sending to make sure the whole thing doesn’t blow up in your face.
 It requires more time for developers and designers to collaborate and problem-solve.

 Think about how much time it would take to proofread a book that’s printed in multiple languages.
-Email is the same way, but more complex because not only are you testing based on inboxes, you’re also contending with device differences.
+Email is the same way, but it actually gets even more complex because not only are you testing based on inboxes, you’re also contending with device differences.
+It’s more like a book in multiple languages that’s being printed in hardcover and paperback, released as an e-book, and produced as an audiobook on top.

 Gmail works differently than Apple Mail.
-Everything works differently than Outlook 2010, 2013, or 2016.
-Depending on your industry, you might also be solving for rendering in inboxes with smaller footholds: Samsung Mail, Google Android, Yahoo!, or Windows Live Mail.
+Everything works differently than Outlook 2010, 2013, 2016, or 2019.
+Depending on your industry, you might also be solving for rendering in inboxes with smaller footholds: Samsung Email, Google Android, or Yahoo!.

-Yes.
-Email is worth it, if you’re realistic about it.
-There are so many variables that determine whether an email is effective, so it’s better to keep it pretty simple.
+Email is definitely worth it, if you’re realistic about it.
+There are so many variables that determine whether an email is effective, so it’s better to keep it pretty simple, especially if you’re just starting out.

-Let’s talk about the list of things an email’s success depends on:
+Let’s talk about the list of things an email’s success depends on, so you know exactly what’s important and what isn’t.

 1. Open Rate

 Well, first things first: in order to have a successful email, your audience needs to open it.
-And there is a multitude of things that determines whether or not someone opens your email, some of which you can control and some you can’t.
+And there is a multitude of things that determines whether or not someone opens your email.
+Some of these things are under your control, while others, unfortunately, are not.

 Subject lines that grab attention

-Is the individual expecting to hear from you?
+Are people expecting to get an email from you?
 Are you sending from an actual person’s email address, or using a standard “No Reply”?
 It’s a double-edged sword, I know.
 No one likes to have their actual email address sacrificed to a massive list (I’m speaking from personal experience, here).
 But, if your list is small-ish, definitely consider this route.
+Again, it’s all about making sure you aren’t in any way misconstrued as spam.

 Time of day